 An app that seemingly does everything you need to edit photos on your iPhone.
 Picsart has better integration for social media platforms to allow you to create content if you want your photos to be more than just a photo.
 Use the templates to import your photos for Instagram stories or build your own.

 One of our favourite apps for the past few years has been Prisma.
-Its unique algorithm can convert any photo to mimic the look of a painting style – Monet, Lichenstein, Gothic, Mononoke, Mosaics and more.
+It’s unique algorithm can convert any photo to mimic the look of a painting style – Monet, Lichenstein, Gothic, Mononoke, Mosaics and more.
 Subscribe and unlock over 500+ more!
-Watch Prisma in action in this video.

 Here are 5 of our favourite accessories for iPhone photography.